kamranahmedse/developer-roadmap/content/roadmaps/102-devops/content/102-managing-servers/101-live-in-terminal/133-fgrep.md

 # fgrep

 `fgrep` (**F**ixed **Grep**) command is used for searching fixed-character strings in a file.
-It treats meta-characters or regular expressions in search field as string.
+It treats meta-characters or regular expressions in the search field as strings.
 For searching any **direct string** or files having meta-characters, this is the version of grep which should be selected.
 It works the same way as `$ grep -F` command.

 It has the following syntax: